john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 In the final `except` statement, we can catch any type of `Exception` in case something unexpected happens.
 In this case it is handy to print the `Exception` and code itself, to provide more information.

-Here is a full list of Python's built-in Exceptions: [Python 2](https://docs.python.org/2/library/exceptions.html) / [Python 3](https://docs.python.org/3/library/exceptions.html).
+Here is a full list of Python's built-in [Exceptions](https://docs.python.org/3/library/exceptions.html).
 I refer back to this list a lot.

 #### Creating your own exceptions